Umarfoo/Stock_Market_Analysis_VBA/README.md

 ## Background

-In this assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+In this assignment, I used VBA scripting to analyze real stock market data.

 ## Instructions

-* Create a script that will loop through all the stocks for one year for each run and take the following information.
+* Created a script that loops through all the stocks for one year for each run and takes the following information.

   * The ticker symbol.